bmd1905/Self-driving-Car-Simulator/README.md

 Based on our results, YOLOv8 Nano has been adopted for this project.

-This is some predicted images, YOLOv8 Nano was successful on predicting small objects, which helps significant in the control task
+These are some example images that were predicted using YOLOv8 Nano.
+The model was successful in predicting small objects, which is significant for the control task.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/90423581/236683285-79e0f75c-a199-4b30-98de-2ca0a1ef8be2.png" width="700" height="500" />
 </p>